Tromsø, June 18-20, 2026

 The transfer from Tromsø Airport to the hotel takes about 15 minutes by bus or taxi.
 The organizer will arrange airport transfers for all congress participants.

 The congress will be held at Scandic Ishavshotel, and most participants will be accommodated there.
 You can also choose to stay at the brand new hotel The dock 69°39 by Scandic.
 Please fill out the registration form to book the hotel of your choice.
+The prices may vary slightly due to changes in the exchange rate.

 Price: